 Detroit: Become Human isn't a good game, it's a great game.
 David Cage is evidently a pretentious ass, but when given an enormous budget and years of dev time, what he produces is just about the most entertaining adventure games out there.

-The mixture of the things that genuinely work(the adventure game mechanics and controls, the choices that do in fact matter, the beautiful graphics, the occasional strong scene, the detective robot and his human partner doing buddy cop stuff) mixed with everything that falls flat and becomes funny is so engaging I heartily recommend that you play this.
+The mixture of the things that genuinely work(the adventure game mechanics and controls, the choices that do in fact matter and result in widely different outcomes, the beautiful graphics, the occasional strong scene, the detective robot and his human partner doing buddy cop stuff) mixed with everything that falls flat and becomes funny is so engaging I heartily recommend that you play this.
 It depends on how you react to this stuff, natch.
-But if you have it in you to laugh at something ludicrous, then you won't get a game doing it better this year.
+But if you have it in you to both laugh at something ludicrous and get engrossed in a modern adventure game, then you won't get a game doing it better this year.
 It's silly and entertaining and engaging the whole way through, and you should play it with likeminded friends and have a very good time.

 Tales from the Borderlands

 Well, by just being a modern adventure game, for one thing.
-In Borderlands the comedy has to be contained in menus, item descriptions, UI and voiceover.
+In Borderlands the comedy has to be contained to menus, item descriptions, UI and voiceover.
 I can barely remember any cutscenes, even.
+Were there any, besides the intro?
 So the presentation just isn't there to get most of those jokes to land, and for me and many others it just became gratingly annoying.

 Tales from the Borderlands is essentially a movie(or five movies, rather) broken up by QTEs, talking, or the occasional room where you walk around looking at stuff.
 You can have funny scene transitions now!
+Hilarious camera angles!
 A focus on your characters!
 Facial expressions!
+Conversations with a proper flow to them!
 Good visual gags!
 Slapstick!
 Romance!
 Timing!
-Different writers aside, it all works so much better just by changing genres from first person shooter to adventure game.
+Different writers aside, it all works so much better just by changing genres from first person shooter to modern adventure game.

-The Telltale engine isn't the best in the first place, and it's asked to do a lot of exciting stuff here, big action scenes, robot fights, char chases and so on.
-The animators do their best, they go above and beyond and deliver som extremely funny slapstick scenes and exciting shootouts, but between the "my face was painted on this model" Borderlands(and also Walking Dead) art style and the Telltale animations, it doesn't even come close to something like Detroit in the visual department.
+The Telltale engine isn't the best in the first place, and it's asked to do a lot of exciting stuff here.
+Big action scenes, robot fights, car chases and so on.
+The animators do their best, they go above and beyond and deliver som extremely funny slapstick scenes and exciting shootouts.
+However, between the "my face was painted on this model" Borderlands(and also Walking Dead) art style and the Telltale animations, it doesn't even come close to something like Detroit in the visual department.
 It's not about face capture, even.
 It's about models properly transitioning between scenes without popping in, being in the right place at the right time, not stopping and starting erratically.
 Tales from the Borderlands takes me out of the scene all the time, giving the feeling that it's a rickety operation held together with chewing gum and hope.

-Try the first episode out and see if you don't enjoy it.
-It's only two hours long, and at the end you'll want more.
 It's hard to do comedy, especially in gaming.
 Speaking as a guy who couldn't stand the writing in Borderlands 2: I think these people totally nailed it with Tales From the Borderlands.
+Try the first episode out and see if you don't enjoy it.
+It's only two hours long, and at the end you'll want to see all of them.

 it's fun to make the things fall into the holes lol

-i could take or leave the messager chat lingo everyone talks in lol but i guess it's fine lol
+i could take or leave the messenger chat lingo everyone talks in lol but i guess it's fine lol

 two hours, i had a good time, probably won't think about again but it was nice lol